 Literature: affect and politics; problems in mass culture and popular culture; science and technology studies; critical historicism and the contemporary moment; Shakespeare in public culture; Milton and early modern literature

-Denise Albanese is Director of the PhD Program in Cultural Studies and Professor of English and Cultural Studies.
+Denise Albanese is Professor of English and Cultural Studies and past director of the Cultural Studies Ph.D. program.
 She received her doctorate in English Renaissance literature from Stanford University and her BA (with a double major in physics and English) from New York University.
 She has held fellowships (long-and short-term) from Wesleyan University, the Huntington Library, and the Folger Shakespeare Library; she has also been a Visiting Associate Professor at Johns Hopkins University.

 Author of Extramural Shakespeare (Palgrave, 2010) and New Science, New World (Duke University Press, 1996), Albanese has also published on affect and aesthetics; Tudor-Stuart mathematics; Shakespeare in performance; and the place of literature in cultural studies.
 She regularly teaches courses in affect and politics; mass culture; the histories of cultural studies; Shakespeare, Milton, and other early modern writing; critical and literary theory; and the cultural study of science and technology.
 Currently she is working on two projects: one a study of neoliberalism and the Santa Fe Institute; and another on affect, media, and Shakespeare as a public object.